-Villains despise yuletide.
+Villains despise Christmas.
 Scrooge found it a poor excuse to pick a man’s pocket.
 The noise, noise, noise drove the Grinch so mad that he wanted to steal it.
 The White Witch kept Narnia always winter and never Christmas.

 But it’s not just the bad guys.
 Often those of us who should love Christmas the most are the most disenchanted with it.
 We sympathize with Charlie Brown and his frustration with people allowing the glitzy and temporal to replace the meaningful and eternal.

 Christmas can seem like a dragon, spewing out tinsel and concerned only with hoarding treasure.
 The levees broke years ago, and now advertisements and holiday paraphernalia flood shopping centers long before Thanksgiving.
 Under so many red and green billboards, gift giving can feel like an obligation.
 Constant holiday jingles start to sound like tantrums demanding more, more, more.

 I have some friends ready to give up on Christmas.
 They groan at the first mention of cinnamon spice.
 They seethe at the commercialization of the Lord’s birth, the secularizing of the Holy Day into just another holiday.
 “It’s all a business,” they say.
 “Get back to the reason for the season and stop all this senseless consuming.”
 I know one person even urging his friends not to buy a single present for anyone this Christmas, unless it’s charity for the poor.

 Being tired of greed can infect even the most jolly with a severe case of cynicism.
 And that’s why I’m suspicious.